jesstice/boomtown-server/README.md

 # Boomtown Server

 ## Description
 This web server is the back-end project to support the [Boomtown web application](https://github.com/jesstice/boomtown).
+This includes setting up a server using Node/Express/GraphQL, connecting to a PostgresSQL database, and user authentication with Firebase.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.